Resident Fellowship in Ethics

 The Stockdale Center anticipates selecting up to four residential fellows, whose focus will be a weekly seminar devoted to a defense-related ethics topic.
 Past topics have included “The Intellectual History of the Western Just War Tradition,” “Civil-Military Relations,” “Comparative Warfare Ethics," “Moral Virtue and Moral Injury” and “The Ethics of Future Conflict Scenarios.”
 Fellows also have the opportunity to conduct personal research in cooperation with a large department of civilian philosophers and approximately forty senior military officers who teach the Academy's required core ethics course.
 We encourage qualified applicants from diverse backgrounds to apply.

-This is a gift funded, federal excepted service position.
+This is an in-person, gift funded, federal excepted service position.
 Health and retirement benefits are not offered.
-This is a full-time, in-residence fellowship running from September 2020 through May 2021.
+This is a full-time, in-residence fellowship running from approximately mid-August 2023 until mid-May 2024.

 MINIMUM AND PREFERRED QUALIFICATIONS:

-- Dissertation phase of a Ph.D. program in a humanities or social science area.
+Dissertation phase of a Ph.D. program in the humanities, social sciences or international law.

-- Ideal candidates will be published Ph.D. holders with university teaching experience in philosophy, political theory, international relations, public policy or history.
+- Ideal candidates will be Ph.D.’s in philosophical ethics, international law, political theory, international relations, public policy or history with peer-reviewed publications and university teaching experience.

 HOW TO APPLY FOR POSITION:

-Applicants should submit a cover letter describing their qualifications and research interests, and curriculum vitae.
-All application materials should be emailed to Dr. Edward T. Barrett, Director of Research, at firstname.lastname@example.org
+Applicants should submit a cover letter describing their qualifications and research interests, and curriculum vitae (including contact information for three references).
+All application materials should be emailed to Dr. Edward T. Barrett, Director of Research, at firstname.lastname@example.org.

-Please note: Applications will be reviewed beginning January 1, 2020.
+Please note: Applications will be reviewed beginning on 1 January 2023.
 The position will remain open until filled.

 Education must be accredited by an accrediting institution recognized by the U.S. Department of Education in order for it to be credited towards qualifications.
 Therefore, provide only the attendance and/or degrees from schools accredited by accrediting institutions recognized by the U.S. Department of Education.